Confusion? Paralysed by choice? That’s a common complaint among anglers choosing a new tackle box.

 Soft body tackle boxes, or tackle bags, are great for anglers on the move, particularly those fishing from shore, but also for anglers who are meeting a friend at the boat landing and want to keep things light and mobile, and for kayak anglers as well (although sometimes a small waterproof tackle box is better for kayak fishing).

-Many tackle bags feature shoulder straps which aid greatly in the mobility department, and some are even designed to be carried like a backpack.
+Many tackle bags feature shoulder straps that greatly aid the mobility department, and some are even designed to be carried like a backpack.

 - Light